squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

  * make people think they are not IP addresses and unknown domain names, in an attempt to stop them trying to locate and complain to the ISP.
 Any browser or proxy that works with them should be considered a security risk.

-[http://www.ietf.org/rfc/rfc1738.txt RFC 1738] has this to say about the hostname part of a URL:
+[[http://www.ietf.org/rfc/rfc1738.txt|RFC 1738]] has this to say about the hostname part of a URL:

 {{{
 The fully qualified domain name of a network host, or its IP